AmjadKudsi/spotify-live-refresh/README.md

-# 🎧 Spotify Live Top 200 Dashboard — Automated with Python & GitHub Actions
+# 🎧 Spotify Live Top 200 Dashboard — Power BI Data Intelligence Platform

 This project automatically retrieves and updates the **Spotify Global Top 200 Playlist** every day at **7:00 AM UTC**, using the Spotify Web API and a Python script.
 The dataset is used to power a **live Power BI dashboard** that showcases streaming trends, top tracks, and artist insights.